 03. For T-shirt Printing Businesses:

-If you exclusively print custom t-shirts and that too with screen printing, go for Clamshell Heat Press machine.
+If you exclusively print custom t-shirts and that too with screen printing, go for the Clamshell Heat Press machine.

-Screen printing transfers require a lesser layout as compared to other printing methods, It allows you to press the garment at a faster rate with clam press.
+Screen printing transfers require a lesser layout as compared to other printing methods, It allows you to press the garment at a faster rate with a clam press.
 Most importantly, the clamshell press is the most portable machine for custom printing.